phrawzty/katacoda/get-started-woo/set-up-a-dashboard.md

-Set up a dashboard with a simple status widget in it
+Set up a *screenboard* with a Check Status widget.